What is a stroke?

 Learn about your risk factors: Attend a FREE stroke seminar

 The care our patients receive at EIRMC is our number one priority.
-That’s why we’re proud to be recognized by the American Heart Association/American Stroke Association with the Stroke Silver Plus Award for our excellence in implementing the Get With The Guidelines program.
+That’s why we’re proud to be recognized by the American Heart Association/American Stroke Association with the Stroke Gold Plus Award for our excellence in implementing the Get With The Guidelines program.
 The award recognizes Eastern Idaho Regional Medical Center’s commitment and success in implementing a higher standard of stroke care by ensuring that stroke patients receive treatment according to nationally accepted standards and recommendations.